The Ontario Ministry of Tourism, Culture and Sport is pleased to introduce a revised edition of the Standards for Community Museums in Ontario.

 The authority for the museum

-In the case of municipal museums, the establishment of the museum in the form of a by-law.
+In the case of municipal museums, the establishment of the museum in the form of constating documents such as by-laws or council motions.
 In the case of not-for-profit corporations, the letters patent for the museum and the proof of incorporation.
 In all cases, the museum's legal ownership of the collection must be established in writing.

 "Every museum requires a written mandate, which may take the form of a constitution with by-laws, an act, a municipal charter, etc.; this public document establishes its legal, non-profit status and purpose, and its objectives."
 CMA Ethics Guidelines

 An appointed or elected body that is solely responsible for the operation of the museum, such as a Board of Directors, a Management Committee, or an Advisory Committee.
 This body cannot have a mandate that includes other municipal entities (e.g. libraries, tourist offices, or recreation centres).

 "The persons or organisations defined in the enabling legislation of the museum as responsible for its continuance, strategic development and funding" ICOM Code of Professional Ethics

 "The governing body of a museum may be an elected or appointed Board of Trustees or Directors, or a Management or Advisory Board or Committee of municipal officials.
 Whatever its formation, it is the legal entity that is accountable to the public and to the museum community for the policy, financing and administration of the museum."
 CMA Ethics Guidelines